Pruning Trees Right: What Not To Do

 Use the right tools

-Don’t Remove Too Much at At
+Don’t Remove Too Much at One time.

-When pruning, it is important not to cut too close to the tree’s trunk.
-This can leave the tree at risk of disease, as well as leave ugly stubs that are difficult to get rid of.
-Cut your branches in the area just outside of the collar of the branch that is the area raised where the branch meets the trunk.
+When pruning, it is important to avoid cutting in close proximity to trunk.
+This can leave the tree susceptible to diseases as well as leaving unsightly stubs that can be difficult to remove.
+Cut your branches in the area just outside of the collar of the branch, the raised area between the branch and the tree’s trunk.

 FAQs